How to accept online payments for faster cash flow

 How to set up online payments for your business

-Set up online payments by connecting your invoicing software to payment processors, so your customers can pay you with one click.
-Here’s how you do it:
+Setting up online payments connects your invoicing software to payment processors so customers can pay with one click.
+Most providers offer free setup with no monthly fees.

 - Choose a payment provider that integrates with your accounting software